 Will Tarmageddon damage my paint?

-No – it’s safe on modern paint when used correctly.
+Not if it's a modern OEM paint finish and used correctly.
 Just spray, wipe, and rinse if needed.
 Avoid soaking delicate or fresh paintwork for long periods.

 Does it really smell like oranges?